-Always check the different retirement village legislation in your State or Territory
+- Always check the different retirement village legislation in your State or Territory and what may apply

-The cost of entering and living in a retirement village do vary, depending on the type of property, the facilities and services offered.
+The cost of entering and living in a retirement village does vary depending on the type of property, the facilities and amenities, and the services offered.

 It is important you seek legal advice and have the full details of all applicable charges, what they cover and what you need to pay on exiting before you sign any contracts.